xint040/csce606spring2024courseprojectplanxtsubproject_FORKED/README.md

   * Click preview, and click upper right to open a new browser tab to view the app

 ### To deploy in production environment (Heroku)
+* NOTE: This app relies on a 3rd party authentication system
+  * To deploy a personal version of this app in production you must authenticate your apps web address on the Event360 central login platform
+  * Log in using admin credentials to https://events360.herokuapp.com/ -> "Application Management" -> "New Application"

 * Commit all your finished updates to the code, and push to the git repo
 * Prepare rails production environment as shown above